Principle 5:

 In order to reflect on one’s teaching, instructors should ask themselves the following questions:

-- Consider your positionality, or the way your social location or position is assigned and negotiated as the result of combining various social factors or identities (e.g., race, sex, class, gender, ability, sexual orientation).
-The body you inhabit, your self-presentation, and the information you choose to share about yourself can all have an effect on student perception and comfortability in a class.
-Take inventory of the way your affiliations and identities–the readily evident ones as well as ones that are less visible–may shape your perceptions and connections with others, or their perceptions and connections with you.
+- The body you inhabit, your self-presentation, and the information you choose to share about yourself can all have an effect on student perception and comfortability in a class.
+Take inventory of how these same attributes may shape your perceptions and connections with others, or their perceptions and connections with you.
 For example, do you believe that all students can succeed in your class?
 Do you find yourself siding with students who are more similar to you?
 Do students equally afford you authority in the classroom?
-Do some make assumptions about you based on your positionality that may be inaccurate or stereotypical?
-If you find you want to change any of the dynamics occurring in class based on positionality, work to address it through discussion and concrete actions in class.
+Do some make assumptions that may be inaccurate or stereotypical?
+If you find you want to change any of the dynamics occurring in class, work to address it through discussion and concrete actions in class.

 - Often our courses necessitate intercultural competency (e.g., students encountering perspectives and people from different cultures in class or on campus).
 If establishing and encouraging intercultural competence is a course goal, articulate which behaviors and attitudes contribute to this goal and which do not.
 Work with students to set objectives and scaffolds to meet this goal using models of intercultural literacy.

-What are my implicit (or explicit) biases?
-Do I propagate, neutralize, or challenge stereotypes in my class?9 10 11 12 13
+What preconceived notions do I hold?
+Do I propagate, neutralize, or challenge misconceptions in my class?9 10 11 12

-- Familiarize yourself with the concept of stereotype threat (defined by Stroessner and Good as “being at risk of confirming, as a self-characteristic, a negative stereotype about one’s social group”), and work to neutralize or complicate instances where stereotypes arise.
-Challenge stereotypes when they arise in content, or in the spoken or written comments of students.
-If you catch yourself (or your students catch you) perpetuating stereotypes, address the situation openly in class and work to reduce your unconsciously held stereotypes in the future.
+- Familiarize yourself with the concept of stereotype threat (defined by Stroessner and Good as “being at risk of confirming, as a self-characteristic, a negative stereotype about one’s social group”), and work to neutralize or complicate instances where assumptions arise.
+Challenge assumptions when they arise in content, or in the spoken or written comments of students.
+If you catch yourself (or your students catch you) perpetuating incorrect assumptions, address the situation openly in class and work to avoid those assumptions in the future.

 - Cultivate reflective distance by asking yourself, in the moment or preemptively: what student behaviors trigger strong emotions in me, cause me to lose equilibrium, or otherwise distract my attention?
 How do I react to recurring frustrations such as tardiness, lack of preparation, inappropriate use of technology, or indifference or hostility during discussion?
 Students are quick to pick up on signals in such circumstances, which can introduce into class emotions or affiliations that could prove alienating.
 Greater self-awareness of the ways you handle difficult moments in class can help to model constructive behavior for students.
 (See Principle 2.)

-How might the ways I set up classroom spaces and activities foster inclusion or disinclusion?18
+How might the ways I set up classroom spaces and activities foster inclusion or disinclusion?17

 Bibliography